sirupsen/vim-execrus/README.md

 # Execrus.vim

 Execrus is like clippy for Vim, only he's useful, a walrus and can execute things for you.
-Execrus is a framework for running external commands to run under different circumstances.
+Execrus is a framework for running external commands under different circumstances.
+Read the customization section to take full advantage of the API.

 For instance if you're in a Ruby file and hit C-E, Execrus might run the file, or if it's a test file it might run the test, if it's a Gemfile it could run bundle